teachingaway/teachingaway.github.io/_posts/2014-09-02-how-to-read-a-patent.md

 Its easy to forget that the claims, and only the claims, define patent rights.
 The rest of the patent document is auxiliary to the claims.
 So remember:

 - The **title** does not define the patent rights.
 If the title is "toaster", the patent probably covers some minor aspect of a toaster.
 It does not cover every aspect of every toaster, and certainly not the very concept of a toaster.
-Its usually best to ignore the title.
+It's usually best to ignore the title.
 - The **drawings** do not define the patent rights.
 The claims probably highlight some small aspect of the drawings, and this small aspect is part of the patent rights.
 The rest of the drawings may help explain the claims, but that is all they do.
 - The **summary** is just a summary of some technology.
 The claims probably highlight some small part of the summary, and this small part is part of the patent rights.
 The rest is fluff.

 ## Prior Art

 A [prior art analysis](MPEP/s706.html#d0e58220/) is similar to an infringement analysis.
-I’ll explain a quick taste of the prior art analysis because its useful to compare it to the infringement analysis.
+I’ll explain a quick taste of the prior art analysis because it's useful to compare it to the infringement analysis.
 First, check the prior art reference’s date.
 Is it older[^3] than the patent?
 If so, it might be prior art.
 Next, skip down to the claims.
 As with the infringement analysis, the claims are the most important part.
 But unlike infringement, we will need to review all the claims, not just the independent claims.

 [^3]: There are lots of [complicated rules](http://adlervermillion.com/MPEP/s2152.html#ch2100_d20033_1afb3_e6) for determining whether a possible prior art reference is *older* than the patent.

 Check to see whether the prior art reference explains *every element* of a claim in the patent.
 If so, the reference “anticipates” the claim, and the claim is invalid.
 Repeat this process for each claim.
 If an independent claim is anticipated and invalid, the dependent claims that branch off of it might still be valid.

 Even if a patent claim is not *anticipated*, it might still be *obvious*.
 The obviousness analysis essentially asks whether someone might reasonably combine two or more references to teach every element of a patent claim.
-Its complicated, so we will save the details for another post.
+It's complicated, so we will save the details for another post.